 I live in and walk around Rome a lot, but even in the center, I sometimes just feel like hopping on the bus if I'm tired and/or hot.

 If you have more than 3 days in Rome, and/or otherwise can manage to see more than 2 of the things on their list, in the 3 days, then it's definitely worth getting a the pass, as it will not only encourage you to see more, but also save you some money.

-The Roma 48 Hours pass is like the Roma Pass but costs 28 Euros, and includes only one site or museum for free.
+The Roma 48 Hours pass is like the Roma Pass but costs 32 Euros, and includes only one site or museum for free.

 It might be useful if you only have two days, and/or if you won't include the Borghese Museum.

-I am not sure it's really worth getting this pass either.
-At 95 Euros, it's 59 Euros more than the Roma Pass.
-Entry to the Vatican museums is under 20 Euros.
-This means you need to get at least another 39 Euros of services to break even.
-Many audio guides are included in this package, but in my opinion, they are not the best type of guide for these sites.
+Cost-wise it may not add up as a great savings.
+At 129€, it's 77€ Euros more than the Roma Pass.
+Tickets to the Vatican museums cost 17 Euros (if you pre-purchase online.)
+This means you need to get at least another 60€ of services to break even.
+Some audio guides are included in this package, but in my opinion, they are not the best type of guide for the Vatican Museums.